papatangosierra/serifu/README.md

 A Text Line is meant to represent one piece of contiguous text on the page.
 A single word balloon, a caption, a footnote---each of these would be represented by one Text Line.

 A Text Line's **Origin** is the text that precedes the colon (`:`).
 For a speech balloon representing spoken dialogue, the Text Line's Origin would conventionally be the name of the character speaking the line.
-For diegetic text, an Origin could be given as e.g. `Sign:` or `Noteboox:`.
+For diegetic text, an Origin could be given as e.g. `Sign:` or `Notebook:`.

 A Text Line may be given an optional **Style**, which is indicated by a forward slash character after the Origin, before the colon: